Executive Order 14169: Legal challenges

 On February 8, 2025, following a request from two federal employee associations, US District of Columbia Judge Carl J. Nichols paused plans to put 2,200 USAID employees on paid leave hours before it was due to happen.
 However, on February 23, Judge Nichols reversed his decision to block the administrative leave order.

 On February 13, US District of Columbia Judge Amir Ali issued a temporary restraining order on Executive Order 14169, which would have ordered cuts in funding for foreign assistance programs governed by USAID and the U.S. Department of State.
 The order issued halted the ability of the Government to restrict foreign aid and assistance that had already been in place prior to President Trump assuming office, without fully enjoining the executive order itself.
 According to Ali, the purpose of suspending portions of the order was to allow for an opportunity to review programs for their efficiency and consistency with federal priorities, as there had been no explanation provided for the blanket suspension of all congressionally appropriated foreign aid.
 Following this, Ali issued a deadline of February 18 for the government to inform the court of its "status of compliance".
 However, at an emergency hearing on February 25, Ali said "You're now 12 days in and you can't answer me whether any funds that you've kind of acknowledged were covered by the court's order have been unfrozen?" and told the government that it had until February 27 to demonstrate to the court that it was complying with the temporary restraining order.

 Reactions

 On January 27, UN Secretary General António Guterres called for additional exemptions to be made to the freeze.
 Smart News Liberia reported that Liberian president Joseph Boakai began "urgent diplomatic engagements with U.S. officials in an attempt to secure assurances that already approved funds will remain accessible."
-On January 28, Kenya's Foreign Affairs Principal Secretary Korir Sing'oei said in a statement "We hope President Trump's administration will provide new pathways for cushioning most vulnerable populations".

-Human Rights Watch said the aid suspension "is putting lives around the world at risk".
+On January 28, Kenya's Foreign Affairs Principal Secretary Abraham Korir Sing'Oei said in a statement: "We hope President Trump's administration will provide new pathways for cushioning most vulnerable populations."
+Human Rights Watch said the aid suspension was "putting lives around the world at risk".